Skamiz/fast_craft/readme.md

 if a recipe uses replacements.
 And this function is relatively slow.

 #settings
-This mod has three settings which can be configured from in game.
+This mod has two settings which can be configured from in game.

-'crafting_steps' - allows you to select which amounts you can craft in bulk

 'import_recipes' - allows you to disable the importing of recipes from the
 					default crafting system